koecher/dave-environment/README.md

 ### inital realm "dave" setup

-TODO

 * start a webbrowser and open the keycloak management console on http://localhost:8080
 * login with your user with admin rights, as setup above
 * click in the left pane on "Keycloak, master" and then on the button "Create realm", then
-  * set the "realm name" to "dave" and make sure that the "Enabled" switch is set to "ON"
-  * click in the left pane on "Clients" and then in the middle top on the button "Import client"
   * "Ressource file" click on browse and navigate to the folder of this repo, select the file `dave-environment/keycloak-realm-dave/dave_example_keycloak_realm_dave.json`
-  * wait for the import, check if the "Client Id" is being read to "dave", scroll down and click on the button "Save"
+  * check that the realm-name is detected as "dave", make sure that the "Enabled" switch is set to "ON" and click on the button "Create"
+  * click in the left pane on "Clients" and click on the client "dave"
   * open "Credentials" tab and click on the button "Regenerate" for the "client secret"; This secret will be used later!
-  * create the following users in the left pane "Users" of the realm "dave", each of them with
+  * open "Users" from the left pane of the realm "dave", add the users: "anwender", "fachadmin", "poweruser" and "external", each of them with
-    * "Email verified" switch on
-    * username, email, first and last name being set
-    * then click on create
+    * "Email verified" switch on, set the fields username, email, first and last name and then click on the button "Create".
     * open "Credentials" tab and set a password
-    * open "Role mapping" and add the corresponding role (eg. ANWENDER, FACHADMIN, POWERUSER or EXTERNAL)
+    * open "Role mapping" and add the corresponding role, i.e. "ANWENDER", "FACHADMIN", "POWERUSER" or "EXTERNAL", respectively.
-    *
+  * NOTE: we have given here, for this sandbox example, in the client "dave" a composite role for "ANWENDER", i.e. precisely giving all other roles such that you can use the user "anwender" through all portals for checking the overall workflow.
+This needs to be adapted for a production system.